Charles James Spencer-Churchill, Marquess of Blandford1

 Marriage, 24 Feb 1990 2

-Charles James Spencer-Churchill, Marquess of Blandford was born on 24 November 1955.1 He is the son of John George Vanderbilt Henry Spencer-Churchill, 11th Duke of Marlborough and Susan Mary Hornby.1 He married, firstly, Rebecca Mary Few-Brown, daughter of Peter Few-Brown and Elizabeth Linda Milling, on 24 February 1990 at Church of St. Mary Magdalene, Woodstock, Oxfordshire, England.1,3 He and Rebecca Mary Few-Brown were divorced in 1998.1 He married, secondly, Edla Griffiths, daughter of Alun Griffiths and Pauline (?), in 2002.4
+Charles James Spencer-Churchill, 12th Duke of Marlborough was born on 24 November 1955.1 He is the son of John George Vanderbilt Henry Spencer-Churchill, 11th Duke of Marlborough and Susan Mary Hornby.1 He married, firstly, Rebecca Mary Few Brown, daughter of Peter Few Brown and Elizabeth Linda Milling, on 24 February 1990 at Church of St. Mary Magdalene, Woodstock, Oxfordshire, EnglandG.1,3 He and Rebecca Mary Few Brown were divorced in 1998.1 He married, secondly, Edla Griffiths, daughter of Alun Griffiths and Pauline E. Jones, in 2002.4

-Child of Charles James Spencer-Churchill, Marquess of Blandford and Rebecca Mary Few-Brown
+Child of Charles James Spencer-Churchill, 12th Duke of Marlborough and Rebecca Mary Few Brown

-Child of Charles James Spencer-Churchill, Marquess of Blandford and Edla Griffiths
+Children of Charles James Spencer-Churchill, 12th Duke of Marlborough and Edla Griffiths

 Citations